 Mineralizing increases the cohesion of materials.

-Mineralizing forms a silica film inside porosities to prevent the penetration of liquid and soil into the heart of materials.
+The Mineralisation forms plugs of silica inside the pores to prevent the penetration of liquid and dirt in the heart of materials.